 I love Gone Girl and I adore Gillian Flynn‘s writing and her unreliable characters (yes there are many).
 Nick and Amy seem sincere and innocent until we start unraveling their traps and deceit.
 I mean talk about the plot twists these unreliable narrators provide.

 Yes, they misrepresent facts, break our trusts and some time lie to our faces even.
 But so what?

-I mean what narrator is truly objective and trustworthy, they all talk about the things they believe are true.
-So what if these narrators add a bit of bias, color the truth or even hold stuff back from the reader.
-They are amazing as their lying conniving selves they can be, to me!
+I mean what narrator is truly objective and trustworthy!
+They all talk about the things they believe are true.
+So what if these narrators add a bit of bias, color the truth or even hold stuff back from the reader?
+They are as amazing as their lying conniving selves they can be, to me!

 Let us chat

 Do you like unreliable narrators?
 Who are your favorites?
-What type of unreliability do they bring in?
+What are your favorite types of unreliable narrators?
 Let us talk.